What is La Escuelita?

 The school now has three classrooms which open onto a small patio where there is a play structure, two bathrooms and a very small cooking area.
 The school owns the building.

-There are morning, afternoon and evening classes for different age groups, and one hot meal is cooked by teachers and served to the children.
+There is one hot meal daily cooked by teachers and served to the children.
 For many children this is the only meal they receive during the day, and the teachers try to make it wholesome and filling.
 In this time of rising prices , the cost of food is over $600 per month.

 La Escuelita is under the 501c3 of CEPAD*USA, a US organization that